GeorgePapanotas1/mth-project/README.md

 ### User Registration and Tenant Creation

 - **User registration is exclusive at the landlord app.
 Tenant users are created by workspace admins.**
+    - **The `/register` route is disabled for tenant domains and result in a 404 page.
+It's only enabled in the landlord app and acts as a tenant registration form**.
     - **Upon registration, a new tenant is automatically created, and the user is redirected to the tenant-specific route within the tenant app.**

 ### Super Admin Role